Angie55/IFD_Milestone_Project_Two_Dashboard/README.md

 - Sticky nav bar with 'Help' and 'Reset' always visible as the user scrolls.

-- Title in main nav takes the user to the top of the page when clicked, the hover effects communcates it is a link and takes the user home/to the top as they would expect it to.
+- Title in main nav takes the user to the top of the page when clicked, the hover effects communicates it is a link and takes the user home/to the top as they would expect it to.

 - Help modal- This is optional for users to click is they choose to read more or need it while using the dashboard.
 The modal becomes a clear focus on the page and is easy to read.
 There is a clear close button to close the modal.